Combating a Volatile Macroeconomic Climate with Retail Price Optimization

 It’s time for a better approach to retail pricing.

-Retail pricing decisions must be much more dynamic than historically performed.
-Retailers need to continuously monitor, model, and update their understanding of the consumer price response to avoid making decisions on erroneous information.
-This oftentimes requires running continuous price scenarios across channels and product lines—in other words, price optimization.
+Retail pricing decisions must be much more dynamic than they have historically been.
+Retailers need to continuously monitor, model, and update their understanding of the consumer price response to avoid making decisions based on erroneous information.
+This often requires running continuous price scenarios across channels and product lines—in other words, price optimization.

 SEE OUR PRICE OPTIMIZATION SOLUTION

 When done well, the return on investment for price optimization solutions can be massive.
-In several Parker Avery price optimization client projects, we have seen double-digit improvements in earnings due to inventory savings, increased sales, and improved margins.
+In several Parker Avery price optimization client projects, we have seen double-digit earnings improvements due to inventory savings, increased sales, and improved margins.

 The opportunities associated with an updated price optimization process and supporting technology are truly the silver lining to the woes of the current macroeconomic climate.
 Further, there are different ways to implement these solutions, depending on the maturity of the company’s pricing organization and the sophistication of existing technology.